hitachienergy/k8s-modules/README.md

 ### 3. Deploying AKS/EKS alongside Epiphany cluster

 Before applying the configuration, parameters related to the AKS/EKS needs to be a provided.

+#### Suppyling parameters

-Both `aks` and `eks` directories contain:
+Both `aks` and `eks` modules contain:

 - `variables.tf` - describes inputs for AKS/EKS
 - `terraform.tfvars` - template configuration file used to provide input variables

-In both cases (AKS/EKS) there are mandatory parameters that needs to be provided.
-For values which are going to be reused from existing Epiphany cluster, you can find them via cloud provider dashboard or by inspecting terrafrom state file in your cluster - `/shared/build/clustername/terraform/terraform.tfstate`.
+In both cases (AKS/EKS) there are mandatory parameters of existing infrastructure that needs to be provided.
+Modules take advantage of reusing existing resources created by Epiphany.
+Majority of the values which are going to be reused, can be find via cloud provider dashboard or by inspecting terrafrom state file in your cluster - `/shared/build/clustername/terraform/terraform.tfstate`.

+##### Mandatory parameters

 **AKS:**

+- `prefix`
 - `rsa_pub_path`

 *Note:* Parameters that have default values set in `variables.tf` are automatically fetched from existing infrastructure.
 However, it doesn't prevent you from applying these values manually.